-Businesses are important partners who can help shape the educational experiences of all students in Ohio schools.
+Businesses are important partners that can help shape the educational experiences of all students in Ohio schools.
 Businesses can partner with schools to share news about job trends and opportunities, as well as economic changes that will affect jobs.
 They can play a role in district curriculum development and help create new opportunities for students, such as work-based learning experiences.

-To help build relationships between businesses and schools, Ohio law (Ohio Revised Code section 3313.82) requires every school district and educational service center (ESC) to have a business advisory council.
-Recently, the Ohio General Assembly enacted Ohio Revised Code (ORC) section 3313.821 (as part of Am.
-Sub H.B.
-49 of the 132nd General Assembly) which directs the superintendent of public instruction, in consultation with the governor's executive workforce board, to develop standards for the operation of business advisory councils established by the boards of education of school districts or the governing boards of ESCs throughout the state.
+To help build relationships between businesses and schools, Ohio law (Ohio Revised Code section 3313.82) requires every school district, including joint vocational school districts and educational service centers to have a business advisory council.
+Recently, the Ohio General Assembly enacted Ohio Revised Code 3313.821 (as part of Am.
+Sub House Bill 49 of the 132nd General Assembly), which directs the superintendent of public instruction, in consultation with the governor's executive workforce board, to develop standards for the operation of business advisory councils established by the boards of education of school districts, boards of education of joint vocational school districts or governing boards of educational service centers throughout the state.